Artificial Reef Cubes That Help Heal the Corals of Phuket

 In addition to promoting coral growth and attracting marine life, artificial reefs help the ecosystem.
 They allow some areas to “take a break” as divers have more things to explore.
 And places like Bay 1 of Koh Racha Yai, as you can see in the pictures, offer an underwater maze of structures to discover.

 Coral has started to colonise the structures.
 We used to use them for Peak Performance Buoyancy training but now we don’t encourage divers to swim through.
-The delicate corals and marine life can be easily damaged and so can you so look but stay clear.
+The delicate corals and marine life can be easily damaged and so can but look but stay clear.

 The maze of cubes at Racha Yai is now home to rich marine life; barracudas, batfishes, scorpionfishes, lionfishes, stonefishes, frogfishes, pufferfishes, boxfishes, filefishes, pipefishes, damsels, gobies, moray eels, crabs, shrimps, nudibranchs, and so much more… The structure is even breeding ground for some species and if you look carefully you may find eggs!